Sam-Varghese/Notes/Web-Devlopment/HTML5/html_notes.md

 - To put headings in html file, we use `<h1>`, `</h1>`.
 - In HTML we have 6 heading tags, from `<h1>` till `<h6>`.
 - As we go on from `<h1>` till `<h6>`, the size of headings keep on reducing.
+- Headings are important because browsers look onto this headings in order to index our webpage in websites.

 <hr>